Deduplication

 When LEP looks for horizontal duplicates, it runs through all custodians and unassigned documents in the case.
 In the above example, if any of the recipients of John's email are custodians in the case and the email is in their document collection, both email copies may be marked as duplicates.

-This feature will mark duplicates, but not delete them.
-When started, all existing duplicate identifications are run across the entire case.
-Only Account Admin Users can apply deduplication.
-All users can view and use.
+NOTE: This feature will mark duplicates, but not delete them.
 Please note, the prime document is always the first uploaded to LEP.
 This ensures that any version added to LEP at a later time is marked as the duplicate and does not replace the prime version that may have since been coded.

 Exporting Duplicate Document Report

-To export a log outlining all duplicate documents, apply filter on Show Duplicates Only.
+Prior to deleting the duplicates, if you want to export a log outlining all duplicate documents, filter to Document is a Duplicate as discussed above.
 Display any corresponding fields to export on the screen.
-The Custom Doc Field section "Additional Custodians" will contain custodian associations marked after a horizontal dedup and may be included in the log.
 Click Select All documents and use the Export Log to Excel function from the left side menu bar.
 Save Excel file to local machine.
 Below is an example of a final report:

 Why Duplicates Exist